-Qualifying Program Supporting Documentation Verification Level Supplemental Nutrition Assistance Program (SNAP) Illinois Department of Human Services Award Letter from Illinois Department of Human Services Household Low-Income Home Energy Assistance Program (LIHEAP) Illinois Department of Commerce & Economic Opportunity LIHEAP Award Letter from household's local Community Action Agency or valid utility bill showing LIHEAP grant- Household Illinois Housing Weatherization Assistance Program (IHWAP) Illinois Department of Commerce & Economic Opportunity IHWAP Award Letter from household's local Community Action Agency Household Medicaid HIROS Department of Human Services Bits of Broys,turbicus or Farriy Invited Bits of Broys,turbicus or Farriy Invited Bits of Broys,turbicus or Farriy Invited Formation and Broys and B Benefit letter from Illinois Department of Healthcare and Family Services or the Illinois Department of Human Services OR Medical Card (front and back of the Medical Card issued within the last 12 months) Individual U.S. Department of Housing and Urban Development (HUD) Project-Based Vouchers OF AN DEVELOR WENT OF HUD Award Letter or current statement Household U.S. Department of Housing and Urban Development (HUD) Project-Based Rental Assistance OF THE OF HUD Award Letter or current statement Household
+Qualifying Program Supporting Documentation Verification Level

+Supplemental Nutrition Assistance Program (SNAP) Illinsis Department of Human Services Award Letter from Illinois Department of Human Services Household Low-Income Home Energy Assistance Program (LIHEAP) Illinois Department of Commerce & Economic Opportunity LIHEAP Award Letter from household's local Community Action Agency or valid utility bill showing LIHEAP grant Household Illinois Housing Weatherization Assistance Program (IHWAP) Illinois Department of Commerce & Economic Opportunity IHWAP Award Letter from household's local Community Action Agency Household Medicaid <image/> <image/> <image/> <image/> Benefit letter from Illinois Department of Healthcare and Family Services or the Illinois Department of Human Services OR Medical Card (front and back of the Medical Card issued within the last 12 months) Individual U.S. Department of Housing and Urban Development (HUD) Project-Based Vouchers OB CHARTER DEAL OF HEAL OF HUD Award Letter or current statement Household U.S. Department of Housing and Urban Development (HUD) Project-Based Rental Assistance CONTRACTOR OF A CONTRACT OF A HUD Award Letter or current statement Household Income-Eligible Multifamily Energy Efficiency Programs Ameren Eligibility based on qualified census tracts where 50% or more All building tenants

-Income-Eligible Multifamily Energy Efficiency Programs Ameren comed an exelon company Eligibility based on qualified census tracts where 50% or more households are 80% or below AMI All building tenants Tax-Subsidized Multifamily Programs National Low Income Housing Coalition National Housing Preservation Database Report, exported data, or screenshot of the National Housing Database subsidies for that building All building tenants Illinois Affordable Housing Act HUDUSER FY 2019 Fair Market Rent Documentation System Household
+C comed TM AN EXELON COMPANY households are 80% or below AMI Tax-Subsidized Multifamily Programs National Low Income HOUSING COALITION National Housing Preservation Database Report, exported data, or screenshot of the National Housing Database subsidies for that building All building tenants Illinois Affordable Housing Act FY 2019 Fair Market Rent Documentation System Household

 Due to the fact that IHWAP sometimes adheres to income eligibility requirements that fall above the 80% AMI used by ILSFA, some households that are of a certain size and in a particular county may need additional follow up to ensure that they are income-eligible.
-The Program Administrator will still accept proof of LIHEAP or IHWAP approval as documentation of income eligibility, but with additional verification with DCEO to confirm household income eligibility to reduce inconvenience to the customerparticipant or the Approved Vendor.
+The Program Administrator will still accept proof of LIHEAP or IHWAP approval as documentation of income eligibility, but with additional verification with DCEO to confirm household income eligibility to reduce inconvenience to the participant or the Approved Vendor.
 Vendors can see in what circumstances additional verification may be needed by referencing the highlighted incomes in this document.